 Writing was always Heiney's central interest.
 Over the years he developed many other interests, including for example sailing, arctic exploration, and music, which he usually managed to eventually incorporate into his writing.

 Donald Heiney died unexpectedly of a heart attack in his home in Newport Beach, California, on July 24, 1993.
-At the time of his death, Donald Heiney had sent to his agent his new novel, and was currently working every morning on his next novel, which would have been a departure from his previous work.
+At the time of his death he had completed The Carp Castle and was working actively on his latest novel, which would have been a departure from his previous work.